 To learn more about the structure of the Insights page, please read our article on the subject.

-With Kameleoon, you are able to identify, regardless of any experiment, which of your segments can significantly increase your ROI.
+Kameleoon offers you to optimize your ROI.
 It records data related to your segments, over a period of up to two months, and displays them to help you in your decision making.
 From these segments and data, you can create personalizations, as close as possible to the behaviors and expectations of your audience.

 You can filter your audience by several criteria and view only: